mark-mcdermott/cs5392-group-project-kusupati-liu-mcdermott-namala/README.md

         - `java -jar modelCheckingCTL.jar -k kripke.txt -s s0 -a "EXp" -e`
         - `java -jar modelCheckingCTL.jar -k kripke.txt -s s13 -f model.txt`
         - `java -jar modelCheckingCTL.jar -e`
+    - any kripke or formula files in the command line arguments need to be located in src/main/resources.
+You can see there is already a formula.txt and a kripke.txt there.
+You may modify these files or create your own here.
 7) Run the unit tests (totally optional)
    - `mvn test`